 Neutering is a very invasive operation and can lead to numerous physical and mental complications.

-It can also considerably worsen the behavioural problem you were attempting to overcome, especially if the dogs has aggression related to fear.
+It can also considerably worsen the behavioural problem you were attempting to overcome, especially if the dogs have aggression related to fear.

-Once castration and spaying has been done it is irreversible.
+Once castration and spaying have been done it is irreversible.
 You cannot put back in what you have removed.

-Despite what the so called experts say, all behavioural problems do not stem from pack mentality there are many other variables.
+Despite what the so-called experts say, all behavioural problems do not stem from pack mentality there are many other variables.
 These one trick ponies would have us believe, that all we have to do is ignore the dog when we come in, eat before it, and then everything is miraculously cured.
-Absolute garbage, please read the Alpha Myth
+Absolute garbage, please read the (2) Alpha Myth

 Females: The surgeon will make an incision in the middle of the abdomen to locate the reproductive tract, and removes the ovaries and uterus.
 The medical term for the operation is ovariohysterectomy (OHE).
 This procedure is carried out under a general anaesthetic.
 The operation normally requires the removal of the uterine body and horns, the ovaries, and the tubes connecting the ovaries to the horns.